ClaraSmyth/pin/README.md

 When creating a new theme it will use the current active theme as a base.
 You should create a new theme when you want to customise it as the schemes pulled from tinted theming will be overwritten anytime you refetch them.

+Theme hooks are commands that will be run once per theme.
+E.g. Change your wallpaper for that theme.

 An **✗** indicator means an error occured trying to apply that theme, make sure the theme is formatted correctly.

 **Fetching themes will overwrite existing themes!**